Where to Stay in Atlanta, GA First Time: Best Areas

 West Midtown is packed with shopping, restaurant and entertainment at Atlantic Station.
 All in all, Midtown is a great place to stay in Atlanta if you want to combine leisure, culture, and education.
 It offers attractions in all of these areas just walking distance apart.

-Stay in Midtown if you want to stay close to downtown; you want good nightlife and shopping; you love art.
+Stay in Midtown if you want to stay close to downtown; you want good nightlife and shopping; you love art; you are first-timers;

 Best places to stay in Atlanta in Midtown: